 - Apple Juice

 - Almond Milk

 - Mango Juice

 Pick a handful of the above, mix them in a bowl, and BOOM!
 Acai bowl.

 One thing most ingredients listed or referenced have in common, is they are carbohydrate and/or sugar heavy.
 Some, like agave and honey, are more or less just sugar.

-There are a lot of health claims associated to the acai berry.
+There are a lot of health claims associated with the acai berry.
 Some of which make my eyebrows raise.
 Others make me nod approvingly.
 And one or two that make my soul hurt.

 Which is why I’d like to introduce my new favorite Nerd Fitness game, “Liar, Liar, Pants on Fire”:

 CLAIM #1: “There are good antioxidants in acai berries.”